isabella232/dynamic-media-classic.en-1/help/uploading-encoding-videos.md

 ### Adding or editing a video encoding preset {#adding-or-editing-a-video-encoding-preset}

 You can create your own custom single encoding video presets and add them to the Video Presets table.
-You can also change any pre-defined single encoding Video Presets that came with Dynamic Media Classic, provided you save the edited preset with a new name.
+You can also change any pre-defined single encoding Video Presets that came with Adobe Dynamic Media Classic, provided you save the edited preset with a new name.

-Dynamic Media Classic has set maximum limits on the target data rate, resolution height, and resolution width to ensure a proper playback experience.
+Adobe Dynamic Media Classic has set maximum limits on the target data rate, resolution height, and resolution width to ensure a proper playback experience.
 Warning messages appear if you exceed these limits which are the following:

 * For computer playback, the limits are: (Width/16) &#42; (Height/16) &lt; 8192.
 * For mobile playback, the limits are: (Width/16) &#42; (Height/16) &lt; 660; target data rate &lt; 4000.